 Usually found in xeric habitat consisting of grassland with mossy stunted forest with a canopy height of c.
 4 m, stunted lichen-covered bushes, ericaceous plants, succulents and bracken ferns, adjacent to dry savanna-like areas on the one hand, and taller humid elfin forest on the other.
 Due to its restricted range and rather unusual habitat the species is sensitive to habitat fragmentation and destruction; large areas have been deforested recently.

 Can be seen at the Fundo Alto Nieva hummingbird feeders, in the Amazonas department.
 Also, uncommon along the road below Abra Patricia Owlet Lodge.
-Our North Peru Bird photography tour is perfect for people looking for this species.
+Our Bird photography tour to North Peru is perfect for people looking for this species.

 Endemic to Peru.
 Fairly common hummingbird of the elfin forest and shrubby paramo of the Amazonas department.
 Has shining coppery-red reflections on the head; upperparts and underparts are olive-bronze; throat patch is bright, shining green.
 Female is similar to male but duller throat patch.